UWIT-IAM/iam-messaging-c/README.md

 # iam-messaging

-Libraries for AWS and Azure messaging
+These are libraries used by IAM @ University of Washington for AWS and Azure messaging.

-Libraries for python and c
+They include only the parts we need.
+Mostly some SNS and SQS operations.

+I have not the time nor desire to make this more capable than necessary.

+Jim